Publications

 Submission to Review of Fines Reform Under the Fines Reform Act 2014

-Date of Submission: 3 February 2020
+Date of Submission: February 2020

 IMCL assists vulnerable members of our local community with a number of legal matters, including fines.
 The Fines Reform Advisory Board has requested submissions regarding the fines system on the back of reforms introduced by the Fines Reform Act 2014, which took effect at the start of 2018.
-In response, IMCL makes a number of recommendations, including:

 Submission to the Inquiry into Homelessness in Victoria

-Date of Submission: 31 January 2020
+Date of Submission: January 2020

 In our submission to the Inquiry into Homelessness in Victoria, IMCL strongly opposes the Public Housing Renewal Program initiative of the Victorian Government, which will only marginally increase the number of publicly owned homes while in fact reducing the overall capacity to house people on these redeveloped estates.
+In addition to undertaking large scale investment in public housing to enable rapid expansion of housing stock owned and managed by the DHHS, IMCL makes a number of recommendations.

 Submission to the Victorian Ombudsman on the Investigation into State Trustees Limited

-Date of Submission: 17 August 2019
+Date of Submission: August 2019

 IMCL was invited to provide a submission for the Victorian Ombudsman’s investigation into State Trustees.
 Through IMCL’s various partnerships and close work with social workers, we were made aware of several issues that State Trustees’ clients were experiencing.
-These include:
+Read more about IMCL's response to the Victorian Ombudsman's report here.

 Submission to the Inquiry into a Legislated Spent Convictions Scheme

-Date of Submission: 9 July 2019
+Date of Submission: July 2019

 Criminal checks are increasingly becoming common practice by major employers, yet Victoria remains the only jurisdiction that does not have a legislated scheme for convictions to become spent.
 Such a scheme would allow people who have been involved in the criminal justice system the opportunity to leave behind the stigma attached to this, particularly in relation to minor offences and significantly aged convictions or findings of guilt.
 IMCL endorses the recommendations made by Liberty Victoria's Rights Advocacy Project (RAP) and the Federation of Community Legal Centres (FCLC).
-Our submission outlines the following recommendations:

 Submission to the Royal Commission into Mental Health

-Date of Submission: 5 July 2019
+Date of Submission: July 2019

 In our submission, we highlight the importance of integrated legal assistance services for our clients, who often experience a range of intersecting legal issues arising from mental health issues and face significant obstacles in accessing services.
-In addition to increasing funding for existing and future integrated service models, IMCL makes a number of recommendations to address the overrepresentation of people with mental illness in the justice system:
+In addition to increasing funding for existing and future integrated service models, IMCL makes a number of recommendations to address the overrepresentation of people with mental illness in the justice system.

 Submission to the Victorian Ombudsman on the Investigation into State Trustees Limited

-Date of Submission: 17 August 2018
+Date of Submission: August 2018

 IMCL was invited to provide a submission for the Victorian Ombudsman's investigation into State Trustees.
 Through IMCL's various partnerships and close work with social workers, we were made aware of several issues that State Trustees' clients were experiencing.
-These include:
+Read more about IMCL's response to the Victorian Ombudsman's report here.

 Submission on the Review of Victims of Crime Assistance Act 1996 (Vic)

-Date of Submission: 30 October 2017
+Date of Submission: October 2017

 Submission on the Abbotsford Street Renewal Program

-Date of Submission: 16 October 2017
+Date of Submission: October 2017

 Response to Victoria Legal Aid’s Means Test Options Paper

-Date of Submission: 11 June 2017
+Date of Submission: June 2017

 Law Reform Proposal on the Requirements to Notify VicRoads of a Change of Address

-Date of Submission: 4 April 2017
+Date of Submission: April 2017

 Submission on the Activities (Public Amenity and Security) Local Law 2017

-Date of Submission: 17 March 2017
+Date of Submission: March 2017

 The City of Melbourne have proposed amendments to the Activities Local Law 2009 in an attempt to address the increased numbers of people sleeping rough in the CBD.
 The key aspects of the Amending Law broaden the ban on camping and provide for confiscation and disposal of unattended items.